ndrean/asyn-promise/readme.md

 ##

-## Versions of fetch promises and cache API
+## Versions of fetch and cache API

 Two versions of fetch: